On the Ultra-Long Gamma-Ray Transient GRB 250702B/EP250702: Gamma-ray emission

 The waiting time ($T_{\rm WT}$) between precursor and main burst is about 25 hours, while the duration of the main burst ($T_{90}$) is about 4 hours.
-We compared this burst to all kinds of GRBs in the $T_{\rm WT}$ - $T_{90}$ diagram and find this burst is generally compatible to the trend of GRBs, as shown in Figure \ref{fig:twt-T90}.
+We compared this burst to all kinds of GRBs in the $T_{\rm WT}$ - $T_{90}$ diagram and find this burst is generally compatible to the trend of GRBs, as shown in Fig \ref{fig:twt-T90}.

-Note that there is reported emission by EP/WXT during the apparent quiescent time between precursor and main burst in gamma-ray band.
-The fact that there is ongoing emission during the so-called quiescent time is not unexpected but well consistent with the picture demonstrated in e.g. GRB 230307A \citep{TypeIL_1}.
+Note that there is reported soft X-ray emission by EP/WXT during the apparent quiescent time between precursor and main burst in gamma-ray band.
+The fact that there is ongoing (soft X-ray) emission during the so-called quiescent time is not unexpected but well consistent with the picture demonstrated in e.g. GRB 230307A \citep{TypeIL_1}.